Documentation Index

 <SuperflagProvider clientKey={Config.SUPERFLAG_CLIENT_KEY}>

 Always use public keys (pub_*) in mobile apps.
-Never use SDK keys (sdk_*).
+Never use server keys (sdk_*).

 Status Values